Last Updated: June 2026

 What’s Right Next to the Park

-Art Institute of Chicago — Connected directly via the Nichols Bridgeway, a Renzo Piano-designed pedestrian bridge that deposits you on the museum’s third floor Modern Wing.
+Art Institute of Chicago connects directly via the Nichols Bridgeway, a Renzo Piano–designed pedestrian bridge that drops you on the museum’s third-floor Modern Wing.
 One of the largest art museums in the US — Monet, Seurat, Hopper, Grant Wood’s American Gothic, and the Thorne Miniature Rooms.
 Plan 2–4 hours.
 Adults $25; Chicago residents and Illinois teens under 18 free.
-See my full Art Institute guide for what not to miss — and our guide to the 25 best Chicago museums if you want to plan more museum time during your trip.
+See my full Art Institute guide for what not to miss, and our guide to the best Chicago museums to plan more museum time.

-Chicago Cultural Center — Directly across Michigan Avenue at 78 E Washington St. Free admission, always.
+Chicago Cultural Center sits directly across Michigan Avenue at 78 E Washington St. Free admission, always.
 The building is the attraction: the world’s largest Tiffany glass dome (38 feet across), rotating art exhibitions, and occasional free concerts.
-Worth 30 minutes and completely free.
+Worth 30 minutes.

 Millennium Park is also surrounded by some of Chicago’s most remarkable architecture.
-For a deeper look at what’s all around you, our guide to 20 must-see Chicago landmarks covers the Loop and beyond.
-And if you want to discover the Loop’s hidden side streets and tucked-away spots, the Loop hidden gems guide is worth reading before you explore.
+For a deeper look at what’s around you, our guide to must-see Chicago landmarks covers the Loop and beyond, and the Loop hidden gems guide is worth a read before you explore the side streets.

 Where to Eat at Millennium Park

-Inside the park — Millennium Hall: The park’s main dining complex sits on the plaza near Cloud Gate.
-Three concepts: Napolita Pizzeria (wood-fired Neapolitan pizza, open year-round indoors), Double Clutch Beer Garden (Chicago’s largest outdoor beer garden, 800+ seats, craft beer and shareable plates, open May–October), and Casa Bonita Cantina (fresh Mexican food and margaritas, open May–October).
+Inside the park — Millennium Hall: the main dining complex sits on the plaza near Cloud Gate, with three concepts.
+Napolita Pizzeria serves wood-fired Neapolitan pizza year-round indoors; Double Clutch Beer Garden is Chicago’s largest outdoor beer garden (800-plus seats, craft beer and shareable plates, May–October); and Casa Bonita Cantina offers fresh Mexican food and margaritas (May–October).
 During summer concerts and movies, concession tents near Pritzker Pavilion sell food, beer, and wine.

-Also in the park: Momentum Coffee is located directly under Cloud Gate in Millennium Hall — coffee, pastries, Chicago hot dogs, and smoothies.
-Worth knowing about if you arrive early for Bean photos and need coffee first.
+Also in the park: Momentum Coffee sits directly under Cloud Gate in Millennium Hall — coffee, pastries, Chicago hot dogs, and smoothies.
+Worth knowing if you arrive early for Bean photos and need caffeine first.

 Just outside the park: Michigan Avenue is one block west with restaurants at every price point.
-For a full sit-down meal near the park, see my guide to restaurants near the Art Institute.
-Heading to brunch after your morning visit?
-Our guide to the best Chicago brunch spots has plenty of options close by.
-On a tight budget, our Chicago on a budget guide covers the best free and cheap options throughout the Loop.
+For a sit-down meal nearby, see my guide to restaurants near the Art Institute.
+Heading to brunch after a morning visit?
+Our best Chicago brunch spots has options close by, and our Chicago on a budget guide covers the best free and cheap options around the Loop.

 2026 Free Events at Millennium Park